-Our mission is to provide outstanding emergency care for our patients and others whom we serve.
-We accomplish this through excellence in clinical care, education, research, administrative stewardship, and strategic initiatives.
+Our mission is to provide outstanding emergency care through excellence in clinical care, education, research, administrative stewardship, and strategic initiatives.
 Central to this mission is to create an environment of inclusion for persons from diverse backgrounds, cultures, and abilities.

 Our Core Values